NhuqDangg/MIS-443---Business-Data-Management/MIS443_2032300287_ScheduleAnalytics/README.md

 | 3.
 Sử dụng Phòng & Tòa nhà | Overloaded vs. underused rooms, and a building-level load summary with a rebalancing suggestion |

-> ⚠️ **Note:** this link is a Google Apps Script Web App deployed under the `eiu.edu.vn` domain.
-Before sharing it publicly, open it in an incognito window or ask someone outside the university to test it — if the deployment's *"Who has access"* setting is scoped to the EIU organization rather than *"Anyone"*, external visitors will hit a permission error instead of the dashboard.
 ## How to run this project

 ```bash